Holden Commodore (VZ): Exports

 Exports of the VZ sedan were made to the Middle East as the Chevrolet Lumina from 2004 as per the previous VY series.
-Trim levels were the Lumina LS (based on Commodore Executive), Lumina S (Commodore SV6 with 175 kW), Lumina LTZ (Berlina), and Lumina SS (Commodore SS).
+Trim levels were the Lumina LS (based on Commodore Executive), Lumina S (Commodore SV6 with 175 kW), Lumina LTZ (Berlina), Lumina SS (Commodore SS) and Lumina Royale (Calais).

 As with the previous VY model, exports to Malaysia and Thailand continued in VZ form as the Chevrolet Lumina, sold in LTZ trim (based on the Holden Berlina).
 Exports ceased during 2005.

 General Motors do Brasil imported the VZ as the Chevrolet Omega from 2005 to replace the VY-based Omega.
 This update was announced 9 March 2005.
 The Brazilian model sold as a single-specification CD model, based on the Holden Berlina with some additional Calais equipment.
 VZ Omega sales officially ended in 2007 when replaced by the VE-based model, as announced on 4 July 2007.

 Sales

 Sales of the VZ Commodore commenced in August 2004.
 Whilst selling well initially, the launch of the VZ coincided with the beginning of the large car market sales decline, resulting in fewer sales than (some) of its predecessor.